Triptych of the Temptation of St. Anthony

 The Triptych of Temptation of St. Anthony is an oil painting on wood panels by the Early Netherlandish painter Hieronymus Bosch, dating from around 1501.
 The work portrays the mental and spiritual torments endured by Saint Anthony the Great (Anthony Abbot), one of the most prominent of the Desert Fathers of Egypt in the late 3rd and early 4th centuries.
 The Temptation of St. Anthony was a popular subject in Medieval and Renaissance art.
 In common with many of Bosch's works, the triptych contains much fantastic imagery.
-The painting hangs in the Museu Nacional de Arte Antiga in Lisbon.
+The painting hangs in the Museu Nacional de Arte Antiga, in Lisbon.

 History

 According to some historians, the work could be one of the three Temptations recorded in the inventory of Philip II of Spain sent to the Escorial in 1574.
-From the 1950s, it had traditionally been considered more likely that the triptych was that bought by the Portuguese humanist Damião de Góis between 1523 and 1545.
-In fact, the painting was documented as part of the collections in the Royal Palace of Lisbon in 1872 March from Spain, and in 1911 King Manuel II donated it to its current museum.
+From the 1950s, it had traditionally been considered more likely that the triptych was bought by the Portuguese humanist Damião de Góis between 1523 and 1545.
+In fact, the painting was documented as part of the collections in the Royal Palace of Lisbon in 1872 March from Spain, and in 1911, it was donated it to its current museum.

 Although the painting has usually been attributed to the period 1490–1500, dendochronologic analysis has assigned it to around 1501.